ViliusDevX/JobMatchPro/README.md

-# JobMatchPro
+📱 JobMatchPro
-This is my personal Python app development project.
-Sadly at this moment i don't have the source code, however if i will find it, i will definetely upload it.

-This project started as my ItFightClub Python learning course (https://itfightclub.lt/) final project, i've put a lot of time and some money into this app.
+JobMatchPro is a personal app I developed using Python and the KivyMD library.
+It began as my final project for the ITFightClub Python course, and I invested a lot of time — and even a bit of money — into building it.

-This app uses Python KivyMD library.

-When opening the app, user sees 21 question with 3 possible answer options (e.g. "What motivates you the most in a job?"
-1. "Helping others", 2.
-"Creativity and innovation", 3.
-"Financial stability" etc.), when user selects all answers, he presses "Submit" button, it sends all user's answers to Simple ChatGPT API (https://rapidapi.com/LightningDev/api/simple-chatgpt-api) with a prompt asking to offer 10 most suitable job positions, salary, Future-proof (is it likely to be replaced by AI) and best countries for that job.

-It then depicts a pop-up with answer from AI in more readable template.
+While I currently don’t have the source code available, I plan to upload it once I recover it.

+🔧 How it Works

+Upon launching the app, users are presented with 21 multiple-choice questions designed to evaluate their personality, preferences, and career motivations.
+For example:
+“What motivates you the most in a job?”

+  Helping others

+  Creativity and innovation

+  Financial stability

+Once all questions are answered, users tap the "Submit" button.
+The app then sends the response data to the Simple ChatGPT API (https://rapidapi.com/LightningDev/api/simple-chatgpt-api), along with a prompt asking it to:

+  Suggest 10 suitable career paths

+  Include average salary info

+  Evaluate how "future-proof" each job is (AI risk level)

+  Recommend the best countries for each role

+The AI response is then displayed in a clean and readable pop-up format.

 https://drive.google.com/drive/folders/1f9Jn9HwBntY5zIhQpMjWGIFCGvJs6h5X?usp=sharing